About Australia Ninja Games (ANG)

 Obstacle Australia and UNAA are under the guidance of the International governing body, World Obstacle.

-State Representatives
+Our Committee and State Representatives

 New South Wales – Cruze Morley